James Lawrie: Port Vale

 Born in Dundonald, County Down, Lawrie attended Middlewich High School in Middlewich, Cheshire, England.
 Lawrie worked his way through the Port Vale youth team and in July 2007 was offered his first professional contract.
 His first league goal came in the 89th minute against Chester City on 27 January 2009, the goal was so well taken that it earned him the club's goal of the season award.
 Following that game manager Dean Glover stated his belief that Lawrie had a bright future in football and two days later signed Lawrie up to a two-and-a-half-year deal.
 Lawrie repaid these kind words the next month in a BBC interview; accepting responsibility for Vale's low standing on behalf of the players, as opposed to bad-management on Glover's part.
 On 4 April he gained his second club goal in a 1–1 draw with Bury, again impressing with his performance.

 The young striker's progress attracted attention from top flight clubs during the 2009–10 pre-season.
 The Daily Star reported that David Moyes was interested in bringing Lawrie in for a trial at Everton.
 Vale chairman Bill Bratt did in fact give permission for a trial, Lawrie spending the last week of July with the "Toffees", though manager Micky Adams denied it being a trial per se.
 Regardless of semantics, nothing came of the week at Goodison Park, Everton having apparently ended their interest in the young striker.
 Adams believed the experience benefited the player: "All these experiences can help James and benefit him in the long term."
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.

 Lawrie joined Kidderminster Harriers on a one-month loan in February 2010.
-The deal was made to get Lawrie games at the Conference level, as he was unable to break into the Vale first team all season.
-This deal was then extended until the conclusion of the 2009–10 season, and he finished the season with one goal in twelve appearances for the "Harriers".
-In April 2010 he learned that he would not be offered a new contract by manager Micky Adams.
+The deal was made to get Lawrie games at the Conference level, as he was unable to break into the Vale first-team all season.
+This deal was then extended until the conclusion of the 2009–10 season.
+He finished the season with one goal in twelve appearances for the "Harriers".
+In April 2010, he learned that he would not be offered a new contract by manager Micky Adams.